 Children who travel mainly by car are less successful in negotiating road traffic as pedestrians, public transport users or cyclists.
-The behaviour of parents when driving or in traffic becomes critical since their attitudes and interactions influence the behaviour of their children.
+Parents are role models.
+Their behaviour in traffic, their choice of mode, their attitudes and interactions influence the behaviour of their children.